Cycling Holidays in Norfolk

 There are a whole host of cycle routes and quiet country lanes across Norfolk’s gently undulating landscape, making it perfect for cycling.
 You'll also discover the hidden Norfolk, the heritage and culture, the views and so much more.

-You can cycle directly from your holiday accommodation, on your doorstep, and before you consider venturing too far a field, there is the wonderful Holkham estate, with its 600 acres of parkland, fallow deer herd and abundant wildlife, it truly is a must for a cycling holiday experience.
+You can cycle directly from your holiday accom-modation.
+Before you consider venturing too far afield, there is the wonderful Holkham estate.
+With its 600 acres of parkland, fallow deer herd and abundant wildlife, it truly is a must for a cycling holiday experience.

-When you have had an exhilarating day out, you can return and have a relaxing swimming in our fabulous indoor heated swimming pool.
+When you have had an exhilarating day out, you can return and have a relaxing swim in our luxurious indoor heated swimming pool.

 Other local Norfolk cycle routes local to Cranmer Holiday Cottages

 The Wells and Holkham Circuit